I am in an outpatient, private practice setting. I have some questions:

 The CPT code for online therapy is 0074-T, and is generally not reimbursed or accepted by insurance companies.

-5) After much research I cannot seem to figure out how to utilize the add-on code 90785.
 This new code exactly describes the Program I run for Toddler’s with Autism; I see that the reimbursement is listed (AMA) at 3.95.

 So, what in the world does that mean?
 I know it is used in addition to the main code, but how do we list the time attached to it?